 Daniel Baron is a South African award-winning, chart-topping singer/songwriter/producer with an astounding fifteen radio chart hits and five number 1′s to his name.
 His latest smash hit ‘Children Of The Sun’ broke records and debuted on the 5FM Top 30 chart at the number 1 position.
 It was also the top selling South African dance song on iTunes for over 3 weeks in a row.
-Baron’s voice and sound carries a distinctive flair and he is known for crossing over genres with an array of electro-infused pop-dance tunes, inspiring stadium-sized rock anthems and emotional piano ballads that have all taken the world by storm.
-A humble disposition combined with a captivating stage-presence, not to mention profoundly crafted songs that carry messages of love, inspiration, hope and faith have all been factors in cementing him as one of South Africa’s greatest pop-stars.
+Baron’s voice and sound carries a distinctive flair and he is known for crossing over genres with an array of electro-infused pop-dance tunes, inspiring stadium-sized anthems and emotional piano ballads that have all taken the world by storm.
+A humble disposition combined with a captivating stage-presence, a gravity-defying voice, and not to mention profoundly crafted songs that carry messages of love, inspiration, hope and faith have all been factors in cementing him as one of South Africa’s greatest music stars.

 His debut album ‘It’s Time’ was released in 2012 and spawned a total of eight hits including ‘Not Here’, the epic rock/rap collaboration with hip-hop star, ProVerb which hit #1 on the Top40SA and remained at the top for 2 weeks.
 Other mega hits like ‘All Over Now’ and ‘So Much More’ also achieved huge chart success, both peaking at #2.
 The latter remained on the chart for a staggering 18 weeks and was later selected for an advertising campaign for Africa’s major satellite television network DStv.